 Check in Often

 Have you stuck to your rhythm and routine?
 Great!
 Now give yourself some time to be spontaneous and flexible to your heart’s content!
-When you choose to be intentional throughout your week, you’ll find that you actually have more freedom to enjoy the flexibility that you love so much.
+When you choose to intentionally maximize productivity throughout your week, you’ll find that you actually have more freedom to enjoy the flexibility that you love so much.
 So, definitely do enjoy it!

 Not sure what kind of planner you are?
 Take our Planner Personality Quiz to find out!